 Classics is the study of either or both of the Latin & Classical Greek languages.
 Uncommonly for language study in Britain at GCSE, Latin and Greek GCSE both require consideration and study of literature as well – that is to say, one of the most important aspects of any culture – their stories.

 The Christ’s Hospital Classics department is fortunate to have 3 full-time specialists teaching in it.
 All pupils study Latin in years 7 & 8, as a solid grounding for both their English and modern foreign language learning (Latin has been repeatedly shown to assist these subjects) and to give them a grounding in and understanding of the two most important cultures in the development and at the heart of western civilisation.

 Numbers are strong – between 30 and 40 pupils study Latin to GCSE and 5-15 to A-level.
-In addition we usually have an IB set of 5-10 pupils.
 Greek GCSE sets average between 5 and 10 pupils.

 Pupils have no problem understanding the reasons for and importance of studying Latin and Greek.
 We teach them in a traditional way, making use of modern techniques and technology where appropriate.
 We focus on meticulous learning of grammar and syntax, whilst encouraging co-operative learning, as both an end in itself and a gateway to understanding and appreciating the great texts of the Classical world such as Homer, Vergil, Ovid and Herodotus.